“My occupation is, to keep life’s balance ~ educate myself at being as self-subsisting as possible,

 Canadian born writer, musician and artisan Dawud Wharnsby began sharing his songs as a street performer in his late teens.
-Nearly three decades later, his body of work includes fifteen solo albums, five poetry anthologies, numerous sound-track credits, performances in some of the world’s most notorious theatres and collaborations with several celebrated artists.
+Three decades later, his body of work includes fifteen solo albums, five poetry anthologies, numerous sound-track credits, performances in some of the world’s most notorious theatres and collaborations with several celebrated artists.

 In time-honoured, folk-music custom, Wharnsby’s songs have taken on lives of their own over the years.
 His melodies can be heard ringing out around the world in primary schools, universities, places of worship, rallies and conventions ~ his lyrics having found their way into the hearts of listeners regardless of age.